-Cursors identify specific vertical and horizontal values on the waveform.
-The white cursor markers help make these points more visible, as well as provide a simple way to reposition them.
-A readout of the vertical values appears on the trace descriptor box, while the horizontal values appear below the Timebase descriptor box.
+Cursors identify specific voltage and time values on the waveform.
+The white cursor lines help make these points more visible.
+A readout of the values appears on the trace descriptor box.

 There are five preset cursor types, each with a unique appearance on the display.
 These are described in more detail in the Cursors section.